Let’s talk cacao.

 Probably the most important distinction we need to make right away is that Cacao is NOT Cocoa.
 This can be really confusing as the terms are wildly inconsistent and sometimes it matters, sometimes it’s tomato/potato.

 Essentially, all you really need to know is that generally, Cacao is fermented, dried, and unroasted version of the cacao bean.
-It is less processed and healthier as the nutrients aren't lost.
+It is less processed and healthier as the nutrients aren't lost through roasting.

 The cacao we use is raw, organic, and ethically sourced from Ecuador.
 It is dried with warm - not hot - air.

-We're working with an awesome cacao partner in Brooklyn and it's all they do.
-We had to develop and patent a special method to blend raw cacao into the coffee so it would not clog your brewer abd retain as much of the benefits as can.
+We're working with an awesome cacao partner and it's all they do.
+We had to develop and patent a special method to blend raw cacao into the coffee so it would not clog your brewer and retain all it's benefits.
 It was the most challenging and most rewarding part of the process.
-I can say that no other coffee on the market can do what Flow State Coffee does!
+I can say that no other coffee on the market is made like ours and can do what Flow State Coffee does!

 In your FACE Starbucks!

 So let’s talk about why I put this in Flow State Coffee and what benefits you get from it.